 Unfortunately, many Uber and Lyft vehicles in our region have been involved in very serious traffic collisions.
 An injury incurred during a rideshare may require an Uber and Lyft accident lawyer.

-At Wakeford Gelini, our Marin County Uber and Lyft accident lawyers fight to protect the rights and interests of ridesharing accident victims.
+At Wakeford Law Firm, our San Francisco Uber & Lyft accident lawyer fights to protect the rights and interests of ridesharing accident victims.
 Uber/Lyft accident claims are deeply complex.
 Our legal team has a full understanding of the law and regulations governing ridesharing services and accidents.

 What Should You Do After a Ridesharing Crash?

 There are four things that you need to do to protect your health, safety, and legal rights after an Uber or Lyft accident:

 - Seek Medical Help: Nothing comes before your health.
 You should always seek professional medical advice after a crash.
 There are no exceptions.
 Not only is this crucial for your health, but you will not be able to bring an Uber/Lyft accident claim unless you have seen a doctor.

 - Contact Law Enforcement: Report all accidents in California that result in physical injuries.
 Under state regulations, it is each driver’s responsibility to report the crash.
 That being said, even as an Uber/Lyft passenger, it is in your interest to make sure that police write an official accident report.